Doron-Ben-Chayim/Computer-Vision-Teaser/ReadMe.md

 ### Sharpening Kernels
 Sharpening kernels are used in image processing to enhance the edges and fine details of an image, making it appear more defined and crisp.
 These kernels work by emphasizing the differences between adjacent pixel values, which helps to highlight edges.

-    - Basic Sharpening: Usually has negative edges and positive centre,which subtracts the surrounding pixel values from the central pixel value and then adds the result back to the central pixel value.
+- Basic Sharpening:
+Usually has negative edges and positive centre,which subtracts the surrounding pixel values from the central pixel value and then adds the result back to the central pixel value.
 - Laplacian Kernel: Similiar to basic sharpening, however the central value is negative with the surrounding being positive, this highlights regions of rapid intensity changes and is good at finding edges.
-    -Unsharp Masking: Involves subtracting a blurred version of the image.
+- Unsharp Masking: Involves subtracting a blurred version of the image.

 ### Edge Detection Kernels
 Edge detection kernels are used in image processing to identify and highlight regions in an image where there are significant intensity changes, typically corresponding to object boundaries.
 These kernels work by detecting gradients or changes in intensity in different directions.Common edge detection kernels include:

 - Sobel: The Sobel operator detects edges by calculating the gradient of the image intensity in both the x and y directions.
 Sometimes the output of the x and y sobel can be combined to allow for edge detecion in both axis.
 - Prewitt: Similar to the Sobel operator but with different weighting factors.
 - Laplacian: Described above.
 - Scharr: Some may argue that this is an improvement over the Sobel operator.
 It provides a more accurate approximation of the derivative by giving more weight to the central differences.
 This results in better edge detection, especially in situations where precision is critical.
 The main difference is that this has higher values on the edges to help emphasize the differences more.

 ### Morphological Kernels
+Recommended Image: "J", 'Closing', "Opening"
 Details about morphological kernels.

 ### Custom Kernel Tool
 This tab allows you to visualize common kernels, and then apply them to the image.
 Select the kernel you want, and then press the "Click Me".
 On the main page you will recieve a visual clue that the kernel has been updated to what you selected in the window.
 Click the image to apply the convolution and see the end result.
 In addition to the preloaded kernels, which can be changed, there is also an option to create your own kernel from scratch to play around with and see what will happen.
 Have fun.

 ## Fourier Transform
+Recommended Image: "CameraMan"
 The Fourier Transform is an absolutely amazing algorithm that is quite complicated—so much so that I don't think anyone actually understands it.
 If someone says they do, they're probably lying.

 What the Fourier Transform does is swap a signal from the time domain to the frequency domain.
 This is extremely useful in many fields, as it represents data in a way that can reveal valuable information, like the underlying frequencies in a signal.
 The real beauty, however, lies in the fact that there's also the inverse Fourier Transform, which can transform the signal back from the frequency domain to the time domain.
 Ok but what is the time domain and what is the frequency domain?

 - Time Domain: In a traditional signal like a sound recording, this shows how a signal changes over time.
 For images, it means how pixel values vary across the picture, like a 2D grid of brightness levels.
 This is the normal way we see the original image.
 - Frequency Domain: Represents a signal by decomposing it into its constituent frequencies.
 It shows how much of the signal lies within each given frequency band over a range of frequencies.
 In the frequency domain, signals are typically visualized as spectra, showing the amplitude (or power) of each frequency component.
 - Low frequencies correspond to slow changes or smooth variations in pixel intensity
 - High frequencies correspond to rapid changes in pixel intensity values

 In image processing, this is done through implementing the Discrete Fourier Transform (DFT), a variation of the formula outlined above, which can be efficiently implemented on computers using the Fast Fourier Transform (FFT) algorithm.
 This algorithm drastically reduces the computational runtime, making the process feasible even for large datasets.